-The Burning of Washington, D.C.
+The Capture and Burning of Washington, D.C.

 The burning of Washington, D.C., in 1814 was one of America’s darkest hours.
 The new republic that had been created by the Founding Fathers less than a half-century earlier was in peril.
 Culminating in a flurry of disastrous British-American interactions that resulted in war - the War of 1812 acted as a pseudo-Revolutionary War that further solidified the United States’ legitimacy as a new nation independent from the British Empire.
 Since the Revolutionary War, America and Britain were not on good terms.
 The British navy continually captured American sailors on the high seas, as well as assisted Native American tribes against American expansionist efforts.
 The most famous of these campaigns is Tecumseh’s War, in which Tecumseh, a Native American chief, led a war against American forces expanding into the region of the modern-day state of Indiana.
 The American forces, led by William Henry Harrison, won, however, congressmen back in Washington, D.C. blamed Britain for providing aid to Tecumseh and his multi-tribe confederacy.
 By 1812, Britain was slowly phasing out America from trade in favor of their colonies in Canada and the Caribbean.
 Americans feared losing Great Britain as a trade partner, as Britain was one of the two major world powers at the time.

 The War of 1812 began when war-hawks (government officials who wanted to go to war) pushed for a war bill on June 12th, 1812 in response to Britain’s actions against American interests.
 In 1812, with the assistance of Napoleon Bonaparte, the United States implemented a trade embargo against Britain in favor of French trade, in return the French would stop attacking American vessels.